What is Morpheme?

 1. Free Morphemes

-A morpheme that has individual meaning and can be formed independently is called a free morpheme.
-For example; free, get, human, song, love, happy, sad, may, much, but, and, or, some, above, when, etc.
+A morpheme that has a particular meaning and can be formed independently is called a free morpheme.
+For example, free, get, human, song, love, happy, sad, may, much, but, or, some, above, when, etc.

 - Lexical morphemes

 These free morphemes are called lexical morphemes—for example, dog, good, honest, boy, girl, woman, excellent, etc.